geekfog/AzDoBoards/README.md

 # AzDo Boards Project Management Tool

+***NOTE**: This is under heavy development.
+In short, it is incomplete.
+This is an idea that has been noodled for a while.
+Now this is being attempted for future efficiency of project work, to give back, to see if there is interest within the open source community, and potential business opportunities.
+The goal is to try different items to see what looks and feels right.
+AI is leveraged as a coding companion (right now, Claude Sonnet 4, Claude Sonnet 4.5, and GPT-5 are leveraged) as part of the experimentation.
+It is with interest to see where this goes, if anywhere.
+The goal is to make a usable product and remove this banner.
+Perhaps this could be commercially viable (but always open-source), similarly done and inspired by [IdentityServer](https://github.com/DuendeSoftware/products/tree/main/identity-server).*

 ## Overview

 <img src="Images/favicon-0512.png" alt="AzDo Boards Icon" style="zoom:25%; float:right;" />AzDo Boards (pronounced "As-Do Boards") is to be a tool to assist with project management within Azure DevOps Boards.
 The UI within Azure DevOps Boards is clunky for doing project management and quickly adding or updating information.

 This supports a custom-defined work item hierarchy based on work item types (e.g., Initiative > Epic > Feature > User Story / Bug / Research > Tasks).

-*This is an idea that has been noodled for a while.
-Now this is being attempted for future efficiency of project work, to give back, to see if there is interest within the open source community, and potential business opportunities.
-It is with interest to see where this goes, if anywhere.*
+This helps with reporting and tracking.

 ## Future Action Items

 1. Add support for certificates in place of Client Secret for the App Registration and Azure DevOps downstream API support.

-## Definitions
+# Definitions

 | Item           | Definition                                                   |
 | -------------- | ------------------------------------------------------------ |